bioexcel/qmmm_bpg/running_cp2k/running_cp2k.rst

 A selection of CP2K QMMM benchmarks are available at: https://github.com/bioexcel/qmmm_benchmark_suite

-Additionally the performance results for these can be found at:
+Performance results for these are shown below